dbradul/marathon/lesson_02/lesson_02.md

         -   Context menu: Run -> nothing is displayed
         -   print(2+2)
         -   Run -> 4 is printed
-        -   Note how IDE starts your module: similar to what we did manually
+        -   Note how IDE starts your module: similar to what we did manually in CLI before
-        -   So IDE is just a useful UI wrapper around command line
+        -   So IDE is also a useful UI wrapper around CLI
 - H/w [0]
     - 1\.
 Create your 1st program that prints "Hello world!"
-    - Demonstrate to students how to use auto checker in LMS